Banned gay bus ad group looks at legal action against TfL

 The banned posters read: "Not gay!
 Post-gay, ex-gay and proud.
 Get over it!"

 They were in response to Stonewall promoting equal marriage by having adverts on 1,000 London buses which featured the slogan: "Some people are gay.
-Get over it!"'Not running'
+Get over it!"